isomerpages/nparks-gardening/_learn-more-about-gardening/Horticulture Techniques.md

 </style>

 <a id="top"></a>
-Click on an alphabet to learn more about different horticulture techniques!
+<strong>Click on an alphabet to learn more about different horticulture techniques!</strong>
 <table>
 	<tbody>
 		<tr>